Minimal

 Close up of vehicle start NFC

-• Located in the cabin under the handlebar stem on the dashboard.
+• Located in the cabin under the handlebar stem on the left hand side of the dashboard.

-• You should hear an audible queue, and see the screen turn on, indicating the vehicle is now unlocked.
+• You will hear an audible cue, and see the HMI screen turn on, indicating the vehicle is now unlocked.

-• Repeat the same process by tapping the NFC key on the NFC point.
+• Repeat the same process by tapping the NFC key fob on the NFC point.

-• You should hear a different audible queue, and see the screen turn off, indicating the vehicle is now locked.
+• You will hear a different audible cue, and see the HMI screen turn off, indicating that the vehicle is now locked.

-• You will also hear a mechanical sound of the immobiliser locking the braking system in place.
+• If the brake levers are applied, you will hear a mechanical sound of the immobiliser locking the braking system in place.

 Attention